 Brighten up your weekends with fun family activities in Windsor.

-This is one of our favourite times to get out and explore, enjoying the opportunity to get indoor attractions all to ourselves while the rest of the world wakes up from hibernating over winter.
+This is one of our favourite times to get out and explore!
 We’ve taken a closer look at family activities in Windsor to help inspire your next day out or weekend away.
 There are magnificent castles, amphibious tours and more, all waiting to be conquered.

 A weekend in Windsor